Corey Paris

-Corey Phillip Paris is an American politician serving as a member of the Connecticut House of Representatives from the 145th district.
+Corey Phillip Paris (born August 3, 1991) is an American politician serving as a member of the Connecticut House of Representatives from the 145th district.
 Elected in an April 29, 2021 special election, he assumed office on May 4, 2021.
-He was elected to a second term in November 2022.
+He was elected to a second term in November 2022 and again in 2024.

 Early life, education, and professional career

 Paris was born in Little Rock, Arkansas.
-Raised by his grandparents in Kansas City, Kansas, he earned a Bachelor of Science degree from Western Connecticut State University where he also served as Student Government Association president.
+Raised by his grandparents in Kansas City, Kansas, he attended Johnson County Community College before earning a Bachelor of Science degree from Western Connecticut State University where he also served as Student Government Association president.
 In 2013, Paris was an intern for the Clinton Global Initiative, an initiative of the Clinton Foundation.
 He holds a Master of Public Administration from the University of New Haven.
 Paris was the chief development officer for the Children's Learning Centers of Fairfield County.
 In April 2024, Paris assumed the role of chief impact officer at Person-to-Person, a nonprofit organization providing resources and support to individuals and families in lower Fairfield County; addresses food insecurity, financial assistance, and educational opportunities.